Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Some strongly disciplined people will keep it in a safe in their home.

-No matter where you put it, remember….its only for emergencies.
+No matter where you put it, remember…. it’s only for emergencies.

 Baby Step 2: Pay Off All Debt Except the House